crazii/SBEMU/README.txt

 /VMSF:  Set VMPU Soundfont2 file, if the file path is a relative path, it is relative to the location of SBEMU.EXE, NOT current working directory.
-        ONLY effective if /VMPU is enabled. the default value is "sbemusf.sf2" a fast & easy setup would be put a soundfont2 file in the SBEMU folder, and rename it to sbemusf.sf2, and run SBEMU with /vmpu option
+        ONLY effective if /VMPU is enabled. the default value is "sbemusf.sf2"

+        a fast & easy setup would be put a soundfont2 file in the SBEMU folder, and rename it to sbemusf.sf2, and run SBEMU with /vmpu option for a typical game sound setup, choose "General Midi" for music, "port 330", and it's ready to go.

 5. Trouble Shooting